MacLemon/CongressChecklist/README.md

 - Tesla coils
 - Headphones (Closed type) (so you don't have to talk to other carbon units while traveling)
 - Neck cushion (for long journeys)
-- All your devices!!1 (Raspberry Pi, Arduino, FreedomBox, DreamPlug, …)
+- All your devices!!1 ((Raspberry|Orange|Banana) Pi, Arduino, FreedomBox, DreamPlug, …)
 	- + cables + SD-cards (+ GPIO equipment)
 	- + extra WiFi antenna (USB) and/or extra Ethernet cord
+    - + WiFi Dongle (USB)
+    - + USB Keyboard
+    - + USB Rodent
+    - + HDMI cable to connect a display
 - Pocket knife ([Conforming to the German Weapons Act:][29] Blade must not exceed 12cm; Folding knifes with locking blades must not be designed to be opened with one hand.
 Also, “thrusting weapons” such as daggers, stilettos, swords etc. are restricted items.)
     - Swiss knife
     - Victorinox cybertool
     - Leatherman (check for one-handed opening mechanisms, such as thumb holes or studs)
 - Screw drivers, pit set
 - Soldering iron
+    - solder
+    - solder pump
+    - flux
 - Any other tools you may need (even if unlikely)
 - Analog notebook (dead tree style)
 - Pen, pencil, quill
-- Winkekatze
+- Winkekatze, there are Operators on site
 - Rubber ducks
 - NERF guns and ammuntion
 - Musical instruments (guitar, trumpet, grand piano, theremin, laser harp, cajón, gameboy, ukulele, tesla coils)